Jack Roland Murphy

-Jack Roland Murphy (May 26, 1937 – September 12, 2020), known as "Murph the Surf" or "Murf the Surf", was convicted of murder in 1969.
-He was also involved in the biggest jewel heist in American history, the 1964 burglary of the jewel collection of New York's American Museum of Natural History.
+Jack Roland Murphy (May 26, 1937 – September 12, 2020), known as "Murph the Surf" or "Murf the Surf", was an American burglar, athlete, minister, and convicted murderer.
+He was involved in the biggest jewel heist in American history, the 1964 burglary of the jewel collection of New York's American Museum of Natural History.
 Murphy is also known for being a surfing champion, musician, author, and artist.

 He was released from prison in 1986.
 He spent his latter years as an ordained minister, working with inmates in the field of prison ministry.

 Early life

-Murphy was born in Oceanside, California.
+Murphy was born in Los Angeles.
 He was an only child and his father worked as a telephone company lineman.
 As a child, Murphy enjoyed the violin and surfing.
-His family moved to Pittsburgh when he was in high school.
+He spent some of his formative years in a disciplinarian household in Carlsbad, California, an oceanfront city near San Diego.
+The Murphys also lived in Los Alamos, New Mexico, and Modesto, California, before moving to the Pittsburgh suburb of McKeesport, Pennsylvania when he was a high school senior.
 According to Murphy, he played violin with the Pittsburgh Symphony Orchestra and won a tennis scholarship to the University of Pittsburgh.

-In 1955 he moved to Miami, Florida where he worked at hotels.
+In 1955 he moved to Miami where he worked at hotels.
 He married Gloria Sostoc in 1957.
 They had two children together before divorcing in 1962.
 He remarried and opened a surf shop in Indialantic, Florida.

 Burglary

-Murphy was involved in the notorious burglary, on October 29, 1964, at New York's American Museum of Natural History, of 24 precious gems, including the Star of India, the Eagle Diamond and the DeLong Star Ruby.
+On October 29, 1964, at New York's American Museum of Natural History Murphy was involved in the notorious burglary of 24 precious gems including the Star of India, the Eagle Diamond and the DeLong Star Ruby.
 This heist was called the "Jewel Heist of the Century."
 It targeted the museum's J.P.
 Morgan jewel collection.